Linear Programming Problem Solved By a Special Substitution Method: Introduction

 \subsection{Organization of the paper}

 In section~\ref{secconeaveclepmrp} we define the geometrical object associated with the \textsf{pmrp}.
 The section~\ref{secImpResu} is devoted to the preliminary results: subfixed point theory and interval arithmetic.
-The section~\ref{secConeCipgelt} is devoted to the study of the functional bounds on both the cost variable $z$ and a variable $x_{j}$ of the problem.
-The section~\ref{sec-substitution} deals with the criteria for the substitution.
-The hierarchy $\preceq_{var}$ of variables is based on their reachability domain.
+The section~\ref{secConeCipgelt} is devoted to the study of the bounds on both the cost variable $z$ and a variable $x_{j}$ of the problem. \\

+The most important section is section~\ref{sec-substitution}.
+This section~\ref{sec-substitution} deals with the criteria for the substitution.
+We introduce the concept of hierarchy $\preceq_{var}$ between the variables of the LPP.
+The hierarchy is based on the reachability domain of the variables.
 The variables are ordered from the smallest domain to the greatest domain in the sense of the inclusion of sets.
-We also define a partition for the non null linear functions and define an ordering $\preceq_{fct}$ based on their image of a particular set.
-The functions are ordered from the smallest image to the greatest image of this particular set.
-The three main theorems of this section are proved.
+In fact the variables associated with a smaller domain than $[0,+\infty]$ which is necessarily of the form $[a,+\infty]$ with $a >0$ contribute to validate the hypothesis $\textbf{H}$ (see (\ref{hypCAbnontrivial})) dealing with the non triviality of the cone $\mathcal{C}(A,b)$.
+We also introduce and define a partition for the non null linear functions into $h$-bounded functions and $h$-unbounded functions.
+But even if the concepts are close to the similar concepts of $h$-bounded functions and $h$-unbounded functions developed for the maximization of a $(\max,+)$-linear programming problem \cite[Appendix A]{truffet:hal-05556396} there is no global hierarchy (see Main difficulty~\ref{difficile}).
+We introduce a weaker concept called {\em conditioned hierarchy} (see Proposition~\ref{propoIneqhBvshUHierarchy}) which is sufficient for solving the LPP.
+The function $\textsf{Nearest-to-zero-criterion-for}$ (see p. \pageref{nearestfct}) which computes the smallest interval $\tau$ among a set of given intervals is presented in this section and its main properties are studied in Proposition~\ref{propntzfctppte}.
+Also the two main theorems of this section are proved.
 The first one deals with the stopping condition of the \textsf{pmrp} (see Theorem~\ref{thmReachch.h}).
-The second and and the third theorems, ie. Theorem~\ref{thmNTZ} and ~\ref{thmNTZnotup}, deal with the theoretical criteria for substitution and the computation of these criteria.
+The second theorem, ie. Theorem~\ref{thmNTZ}, deals with the theoretical criteria for substitution and the computation of substituable variables which satisfy these criteria.
 The computation of the criteria depends on several cases.
 These cases are based on the ``shape'' of the cost function: existence of variables with strictly positive cost, null cost or strictly negative cost (see \S~\ref{subsec:substitutionProcedure}).
-The computation (in $\mathcal{O}(mn^{2})$ complexity) of the new characteristics of the problem after the susbtitution procedure is also presented in \S~\ref{subsecNewcost+Newconepmrp}.
+The computation (in $\mathcal{O}(mn^{2})$ complexity) of the new characteristics of the problem after the susbtitution of a substituable variable is also presented in \S~\ref{subsecNewcost+Newconepmrp}. \\

+In section~\ref{secFourierMotzkinvsSubstit} we discuss the main differences that exist between the Fourier-Motzkin elimination method and our substitution method which can be considered as a particular elimination method.